 I think it’s safe to say that OpenCart has whatever extension you need.

-OpenCart comes with the following payment gateways already built in:
+OpenCart comes with 35 payment methods already built in.

 Customer Service & Support